vicenprice/HISTORECO/README.md

 Martín-Retortillo
 2024-10-10

-# HISTORECO: Historical Spanish Transition Database on Climate, Geography, and Economics of the 20th-21st Century
+# HISTORECO: Historical Spanish transition database on climate, geography, and economics of the 20th-21st Century

 ### Authors: